-- To oversee the financial reporting process to ensure that the interests of shareholders are properly protected in relation to financial reporting and internal control. - To provide the Board with an independent assessment of the Company's financial position and accounting affairs. - To keep under review the effectiveness of the Company's procedures for the identification, assessment and reporting of material risks. - To oversee the appointment and performance of the external auditor.
+- To oversee the financial reporting process to ensure that the interests of shareholders are properly protected in relation to financial reporting and internal control. - To provide the Board with an independent assessment of the Company's financial position and accounting affairs. - To keep under review the effectiveness of the Company's procedures for the identification, assessment and reporting of material risks.

+• To oversee the appointment and performance of the external auditor.

-Members of the Committee are appointed by the Board and must comprise a majority of Independent Directors.
-The current members of the Committee are Alan Isaac (Chairman), Nick Harris and Mark Hutton.
+Members of the Committee are appointed by the Board and must comprise solely non-executive Directors, a majority of which must be Independent Directors.
+The current members of the Committee are Alan Isaac (Chair), Nick Harris and Mark Hutton.
 All members of the Audit and Risk Management Committee are Independent Directors.
-Alan Isaac is a former national chairman of KPMG.
-The Chairman of the Audit and Risk Management Committee and the Board Chairman are different people.
+Alan Isaac is a former national chair of KPMG.
+The Chair of the Audit and Risk Management Committee and the Board Chair are different people.

-The Committee met on five occasions during the year.
+The Committee met on six occasions during the year.
 The agenda items for each meeting generally relate to financial governance, external financial reporting, external audit, internal audit, risk management, compliance and insurance.